By Priyanka Sah

 Python serves as an excellent choice for automated trading when the trading frequency is low/medium, i.e. for trades which do not last less than a few seconds.
 It has multiple APIs/Libraries that can be linked to make it optimal, cheaper and allow greater exploratory development of multiple trade ideas.

 It is due to these reasons that Python has a very interactive online community of users, who share, reshare, and critically review each other’s work or codes.
-The two current popular web-based backtesting systems are Quantopian and QuantConnect.
+One of the most popular web-based backtesting systems is QuantConnect.

-Zipline is a Python library for trading applications that power the Quantopian service mentioned above.
+Zipline is a Python library for trading applications.
 It is an event-driven system that supports both backtesting and live trading.

 In this article, we will learn how to install Zipline and then how to implement Moving Average Crossover strategy and calculate P&L, Portfolio value etc.